rajsoni06/rajsoni06/README.md

 # 💫 About Me
 👋 Hello!
-I'm Raj Anand Soni, a passionate Software Developer at Cognizant.
-With experience as an SDE Intern at PrepBytes and expertise in DevOps, I thrive on crafting scalable applications and streamlining deployment processes.
-Certified in Azure and AWS, I’m a MERN stack enthusiast, a Python and C++ lover, and always excited about generative AI and global collaborations! 🌍
+I'm Raj Anand Soni, a Software Developer at Cognizant with experience in full-stack development, DevOps, and cloud-native technologies.
+Previously an SDE Intern at PrepBytes, I specialize in building scalable web applications, automating deployment workflows, and developing modern MERN stack solutions.
+Certified in Azure and AWS, I’m passionate about system design, generative AI, and creating impactful software products. 🌍

 ---